AlgoTradingHub/theplatform-book/source/verbs/other/vs.md

-# Dyadic vs

-Vector from scalar
+# Dyadic vector from scalar

+Separate a scalar into a vector of elements.

 **Syntax:** ``x vs y; vs[x;y]``

+where `x` is a separator, `y` is a string to be separated.

 _Examples with string:_